indiankodi/repo/README.md

 A repository full of the best customized existing and brand new plugins for the best Kodi experience for Indians!

 #Repository
-This github repository contains the ZIP file to connect to our own repositroy.
+This github repository contains the ZIP file to connect to our own repository.

 #How to use this plugin?